 A sacred plant that was also used in the love rituals between the Apu and the Pachamama and in Inca ceremonies for prosperity.
-This legend was the inspiration for this design on which withering rays of the Sun fall, giving man all his power, magic and protection.
+This legend was the inspiration for this design on which withering rays of the Sun fall, giving a man all his power, magic, and protection.

-An exclusive design from the Princess Inca® “Sculptural Jewelery and Goldsmith” Collection, which gives any outfit a touch of finesse, charm and elegance.
+An exclusive design from the Princess Inca® “Sculptural Jewelry and Goldsmith” Collection, which gives any outfit a touch of finesse, charm, and elegance.